 - Collegeresults.org – a great resource for College stats that includes search tools.

 - Teen Ink – in addition to reviewing Colleges, Teen Ink posts top College essays.

 - The Student Guide to Successful Online Learning – advice from Northeastern University

 - College Rankings – Niche – College reviews written by current students.
 Access insider guides to every aspect of campus life with thousands of student reviews and ratings.

 - Rate My Professor – College students review their professors.

 - The College Solution – I find Lynn O’Shaughnessy’s book with the same name to be a straight-forward, realistic, helpful approach to the College Search.
 From what I’ve seen of her blog, you will get great information in the same style.

-- These blogs were recommended by an Eligible College Student user: Best Value Schools and Best MBA Programs in 2020.
+- These resources were recommended by Eligible College Student users: What Are College Credits, and Why Do They Matter?, Best Value Schools and Best MBA Programs in 2022.

 - Word of Mouth